cookm346/textfeats/README.md

 ## Jerk!!
 [2,] 0.001102812 0.001143806 -0.0008592891 -0.0005428566  0.001024854 -0.0007934065   ...
 ## very very good     [3,] 0.049006431 0.009857605 -0.0135557641 -0.0073958977 -0.022383744  0.0004875048   ...
 ```

-For strings with more than one word, the sum for each parts of speech class is computed.

 <br>
 <br>